spacedmonkey/super-simple-events/README.md

 > You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

+## Contributions

+Anyone is welcome to contribute to Super Simple Events

+There are various ways you can contribute:

+* Raise an issue on GitHub.
+* Send us a Pull Request with your bug fixes and/or new features.
+* Provide feedback and suggestions on enhancements.